Adjunct Professor John Skerritt

 Adjunct Professor John Skerritt is the Deputy Secretary, Health Products Regulation Group

-Dr John Skerritt joined the Department of Health in May 2012 and is currently the Deputy Secretary, Health Products Regulation Group.
-The Group comprises the department's regulators, including the Therapeutic Goods Administration (TGA), the Office of the Gene Technology Regulator (OGTR) and the Office of Chemical Safety (OCS).
+Adjunct Professor John Skerritt joined the Department of Health in May 2012 and is currently the Deputy Secretary, Health Products Regulation Group.
+As a Deputy Secretary, he contributes to the stewardship of Australia's health system, as well as having direct responsibility for both the Therapeutic Goods Administration and the Office of Drug Control.

 John is a former Deputy Secretary in the Victorian Government and has extensive experience in medical, agricultural and environmental policy, as well as regulation, research management, technology application and commercialisation.